Oldstead

 Oldstead is a village and a civil parish in North Yorkshire, England, within the North York Moors National Park, off the A170 road between Thirsk and Helmsley, below the Hambleton Hills.
 Nearby villages include Wass, Kilburn and Coxwold.
 Oldstead shares a parish council with Byland with Wass.
+Oldstead has a moor called Oldstead Moor, a place of worship and an area called Scotch Corner (not to be confused with Scotch Corner Middleton Tyas).

-It was part of the Ryedale district between 1974 and 2023.
+It was part of the Ryedale District between 1974 and 2023.
 It is now administered by North Yorkshire Council.